tombombadilaudid/arch-greetd-kmscon/README.md

 Make sure to follow these steps exactly if installing manually or you'll probably have a real bad time
 ### the lazy way:

+* dump all the files from the greetd directory into '/etc/greetd/' and then make all the scripts executable with 'chmod +x filename.sh'
+* place greetd@.service in '/etc/systemd/system/'
+* follow steps 1, 2, 9, 10, 11, and 13
-wait for me to make an install script
+... or wait for me to make an install script

 ### manually: